fletcherian/fletcherian.github.io/_talks/wyact-dams-4.md

 location: "University of Wyoming"
 ---

 Updating the larger WyACT grant team on the progress of the paper.
-The paper title has since been updated to [Non-autonomous Management of Jackson Lake Dam Releases in Response to Climate Change](https://fletcherian.github.io/publication/dams).
+The current version of the paper can be found [here](https://fletcherian.github.io/publication/dams).